Geometric characterization and classification of B\"acklund transformations of sine-Gordon type: Wavelike, quasilinear, autonomous /s

 (This will be made more precise in the proof of Proposition \ref{waveprop}.)
 In this case the following coframing of $\B$ is a local section of $\P$:

 where $r_1, r_2$ are functions on $\B$ uniquely determined by the conditions \eqref{some-d-conds}.

 Note that the Pfaffian systems $W_1 = \{\omega^1, \omega^2\}$ and $W_2 = \{\omega^3, \omega^4\}$ each contain a rank one integrable subsystem: $\{dx\} \subset W_1$ and $\{dy\} \subset W_2$.
-It turns out that, conversely, this condition characterizes wavelike \BT/s.
+It turns out that, conversely, this condition characterizes wavelike \BT/s; this is similar to the well-known result (see, e.g., \cite{Tunitskii}) that a hyperbolic Monge-Amp\`ere PDE is wavelike if and only each of its characteristic systems contains a rank 1 integrable subsystem.
 In order to demonstrate this, we give the following geometric definition for a wavelike \BT/, and in Proposition \ref{waveprop} we will show that any \BT/ that satisfies this geometric condition is wavelike in the sense above.